codership/documentation/galeracluster/source/arbitrator.rst

 - ``/etc/sysconfig/``

-Check the documentation for your distribution to determine where to place service configuration files.
+Check the documentation for the operating system distribution your server uses to determine where to place service configuration files.

 Once you have the service configuration file in the right location, you can start the ``garb`` service.
 For systems that use ``init``, run the following command: